Artist, activist, Book of Kells expert Frank Crowley dead at 76

-Frank Crowley crafted Celtic-inspired kites from scratch and displayed them in art installations.
+Frank Crowley crafted Celtic-inspired kites from scratch, displaying them at art exhibitions.

 But first he flew each kite at least once “just to get the wind in it,” said his wife Pauline Kochanski.
 “That gave them life.”